Ali-Husnain/ITC-Assignments/README.md

 # My name is Ali Husnain.
 I am a studemt of BSCS(first semester).
-These are codes of my course's assignment.
+These are codes of my course's assignments.